-I am inspired to write about natural treatments for head after hearing about a recent lice epidemic in school in Portland, OR.
+I am inspired to write about natural treatments for head lice after hearing about a recent lice epidemic in school children in Portland, OR.
 Head lice are not something that only “dirty” people get.
 In fact, lice prefer cleaner, less oily heads.
 Anyone can get it and it is nothing to be ashamed of.

 So, if you or your kids have the misfortune of getting head lice, here is the treatment protocol I recommend to my patients: